 By submitting this form, you consent to receive emails from The Scatty Mum.

-I love my slow cooker! (or crockpot as it is known in the US).
+I love my slow cooker! (or crockpot, as it's known in the US).
 When winter comes, the slow cooker comes out at least a couple of times a week!

-It’s so versatile, you can cook almost anything in it!
-Stews, casseroles just like this easy slow cooker sausage casserole, curries, desserts and even slow cooked roast potatoes.
+There is so much you can cook in them.
+Stews, casseroles, just like this easy slow cooker sausage casserole, curries, chicken noodles, brisket, desserts and even slow cooked roast potatoes.
 (You need to try these, trust me!)

 As always, I've included tips further down for making it allergy-friendly and even instructions for cooking it on the hob if you don't have a slow cooker.